The Millions: Most Anticipated Book of the Month

 A new story collection from “one of Europe’s most exciting writers” (New York Times Book Review) deftly evokes and explores the shifts that occur when the world grows dark.

-David wants to rob a bank.
-He already has a mask for the purpose, but he won’t be using it today.
+Uneasy in his own skin and with the humdrum life set out for him, David decides to rob a bank.
+He already has a mask for the purpose, but won’t be using it today.
 He’s heard that bank robbers often study the scene for weeks before they strike.
 So he’s started to lurk.

 We think we know our world, but then the familiar suddenly turns strange, and even frightening.
 In these powerfully affecting, minutely constructed stories, Peter Stamm illustrates how fragile our reality really is, how susceptible to tricks of the heart and mind.